-As of the end of 2021, Keyera had ownership interests in 12 active gas plants, all of which are located in Alberta.
-Keyera operates 9 of the 12 active gas plants .
+As of the end of 2022, Keyera had ownership interests in 12 active gas plants6, all of which are located in Alberta.
+Keyera operates 9 of the 12 active gas plants.

 The Gathering and Processing business segment includes raw gas gathering systems, raw NGL gathering systems and gas processing plants strategically located in the natural gas production areas on the western side of the WCSB.
 Several of the gas plants are interconnected by raw gas gathering pipelines, allowing raw gas to be directed to the gas plant best suited to process the gas.
-In total, Keyera has over 4,400 kilometres of three to twelve-inch diameter gathering pipelines.
 Collectively, Keyera's Gathering and Processing facilities constitute a network that is well-positioned in its operating areas to serve exploration and production activity in the WCSB.

-Keyera's most recent gas Gathering and Processing infrastructure additions are located in northwestern Alberta, in areas well-positioned to serve producer activity in the NGL-rich Montney and Duvernay geological zones.
-These assets include the Pipestone gas plant (which came online in October 2020) and the Wapiti gas plant (which had Phase 1 come online in May 2019 and Phase 2 in December 2020).
-The Simonette gas plant, which has been in Keyera's portfolio since 2010, finalized its capital expansion program in October 2019.
+Keyera's northern Gathering and Processing infrastructure is well-positioned to serve producer activity in the NGL-rich Montney and Duvernay geological zones.
+These assets include the Pipestone gas plant, the Wapiti gas plant and the Simonette gas plant.
 Customer's service demands in this area go beyond gas handling solutions, and also include condensate and water handling capabilities.
 As a result, Keyera's assets in this region have significant fluid separation, condensate stabilization and water handling infrastructure.
+Keyera's southern Gathering and Processing infrastructure is well positioned in the Duvernay, Cardium, Glauconite and Spirit River formations.
+These assets include a large majority of Keyera's legacy assets and have interconnecting gas gathering systems to direct supply to various facilities for processing.
+The majority of these assets also have interconnectivity to provide natural gas egress to Keyera's Keylink system to facilitate NGL processing at Keyera's fractionation assets.